 - Collects only contact and some demographic information such as participant age, sex, and ethnicity.

 - Often created and operated by one or more patients or parents.

 - No approvals needed to collect data (e.g., may only require a simple disclaimer).

 Learn about experiences, perspectives, needs and priorities of patients.

 - Often created and operated by patient advocacy groups (PAGs) or researchers.

-- Has stricter data collection requirements for research use and publication (e.g., likely requires institutional review board (IRB) approval and compliance with the Federal Information Security Management Act (FISMA)).
+- Has stricter data collection requirements for research use and publication (e.g., likely requires institutional review board (IRB) approval).

 - Collects measurable clinical information and outcomes.